 This web-site is produced entirely by us at Collections.
 The photographers have had absolutely nothing to do with it (except for providing the pictures, of course!).
 By doing it ourselves we hope to be able to add and update the content on a fairly regular basis should the need arise.

-Finally, we must thank our 300-odd contributors who have good humouredly put up with us over the years while we harassed them unmercifully to fill gaps in our files.
+Finally, we must thank all our contributors who have good humouredly put up with us over the years while we harassed them unmercifully to fill gaps in our files.

 We can be found at: